Security Deposit Interest Calculator

 No. Landlords can only deduct for damage beyond normal wear and tear, and unpaid rent.
 Faded paint, minor carpet wear, and small nail holes are generally considered normal use.

-Last updated: March 25, 2026 · Reviewed by the RentCalcs Editorial Team
+Last updated: April 02, 2026 · Reviewed by the RentCalcs Editorial Team · About our methodology